-VIVOTEK's ND9323P and ND9425P are the H.265 Linux-based standalone NVRs with embedded PoE.
-Equipped for up to 8-CH/16-CH network cameras, the NVRs support 8x or 16x 802.3 at/af PoE ports.
-Both also display the PoE power information, providing for a more convenient and smarter installation.
+VIVOTEK's ND9442P/ND9542P is an H.265 Linux-based standalone NVR with embedded PoE.
+Equipped for up to 16-CH or 32-CH network cameras.
+The NVR supports 16x 802.3 at/af PoE ports.
+The NVR displays the PoE power information, providing for a more convenient and smarter installation.

-The NVR also supports remote and mobile access via VIVOCloud and iViewer apps for both iOS and Android handheld devices.
-The VIVOCloud app provides instant push notification and direct video playback functions when triggered by an alarm notification, providing users with a flexible and intelligent NVR for seamless use in small to medium sized video surveillance applications.
+The NVR also supports remote and mobile access via VORTEX Connect, for both iOS and Android handheld devices.
+VORTEX Connect provides instant push notification and playback functions when triggered by an alarm notification, providing users with a flexible and intelligent NVR for seamless use in small to medium sized video surveillance applications.

-With H.265 compression technology and embedded with 2 HDD's providing up to 16TB of storage space, the NVR offers greater than 30% more recording capacity than H.264 systems.
+With H.265 compression technology and embedded with 4 HDDs providing up to 32TB of storage space, the NVR offers greater than 30% more recording capacity than H.264 systems.
 This advancement provides users with more storage space for longer durations of video recording.
-In addition, the RAID 0/1 configurations provide further data security in the rare event of a hard drive failure.

-For high-quality and detailed images, the NVR supports a maximum network camera resolution of 4K,12-Megapixels.
-Furthermore, the NVR supports VIVOTEK's fisheye network camera "Fisheye Dewarp" function via a web console, which provides multiple de-warping modes in live view and playback, ensuring the correct angle of video view and detailed information for flexible usage.
-Lastly, to quickly and intuitively find any target event, the NVR is equipped with the "Story-Board Search" function, which provides a glimpse of past recordings over an intuitive timeline.
+For high-quality and detailed images, the NVR supports a maximum network camera resolution of 4K,8-Megapixels.
+Furthermore, the NVR supports VIVOTEK's fisheye network camera "Fisheye Dewarp" function via a local or web console, which provides multiple de-warping modes in live view and playback, ensuring the correct angle of video view and detailed information for flexible usage.
+Lastly, to quickly and intuitively find any target event, the NVR is equipped with the "meta data search" function, which provides a glimpse of past recordings over an intuitive timeline.

 The NVR supports HDMI and VGA local video output, so users can control the GUI OSD interface via mouse & keyboard, eliminating the need for a separate PC to search video or playback from the NVR.
-Additionally, the intuitive and friendly VIVOTEK GUI design gives users a smoother control experience.
+Additionally, the intuitive and friendly VIVOTEK GUI design gives users a smooth control experience.